jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    the statements executed within are thereafter considered a single sentence.
    :cmd:`Back` immediately following :cmd:`Qed` gets you back to the state just after the statement of the proof.

-   :cmd:`Back` will not reopen a closed proof, but instead will go to the state just before that proof.

    .. exn:: Invalid backtrack.